CaptainProton42/captainproton42.github.io/resume.md

 <div class="header">
 <div>Pocket Operators</div><div>2019–2020</div>
 </div>
-My most successfull and larget game project to date.
-Inspired by *Rainbow Six: Siege* fanart that I had mostly done until this point, I decided to create a heavily *Pokémon*-inspired in which the player could let operators (the characters in *Rainbow Six: Siege*) battle against each other.
-After very positive feedback (and even a retweet by the official *Rainbow Six: Siege* account) I added more operators, attacks, and a single-device versus mode.
-A online multiplayer version is mostly finished but on hold currently, mainly due to time contraints and hosting concerns.
+My most successfull and largest game project to date.
+Inspired by *Rainbow Six: Siege* fanart that I had done in the past, I decided to create a heavily *Pokémon*-inspired game in which the player could let operators (the characters in *Rainbow Six: Siege*) battle against each other.
+After very positive feedback (and even a retweet by the official *Rainbow Six: Siege* Twitter account) I added more operators, attacks, and a pass-and-play versus mode.
+I also did some (sadly to this date unfinished) work on a relay server for implementing online-lobbies.
 <div class="footing">
 <div>Languages: GDScript (Server: C++)</div>
 <div>Project link: <a href="https://captainproton42.itch.io/pocket-operators">https://captainproton42.itch.io/pocket-operators</a></div>